 More on information process and infinity

 A techno musician engineers his sounds.
-By writing a wave function, and put in the time span.
+By writing a wave function, and putting in the time span.
 The shorter the span, the more frequent the wave oscillates, the higher the pitch.

 The brain is a synthesizer.